-In every facet of criminal defense, we preach to our clients the importance of being proactive; of determining at an early stage what can be done to best ensure a positive outcome and then complete those things as soon as possible.
+In every facet of criminal defense, we preach to our clients the importance of being proactive; of determining at an early stage what can be done to best ensure a positive outcome and then to complete those things as soon as possible.
 Our advice is certainly no different with respect to Washington domestic violence cases.
 In fact, it is probably even more important that a person accused of domestic violence be proactive in his or her own defense than with any other type of criminal charge.
-With that in mind, we have created a “self-help guide” or list of things that anyone who is charged with a DV offense should do.
+With that in mind, we have created a “self-help guide” or a list of things that anyone who is charged with a DV offense should do.
 This self-help guide is certainly not a substitute for meeting with a Washington domestic violence lawyer, but it will help you with your initial preparation.

 1. Meeting with and hiring a domestic violence lawyer.